ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-07-07-custom-saas-accounting-application-development.md

 There is a wide array of different software applications that can be used depending on specific business needs.
 The most popular software is QuickBooks because there are different tiers which can be included in the package.

 A very popular accounting solution in the Russian Federation is 1C by 1C Company.
 However, despite the tremendous support for 1C, some companies still prefer developing custom systems tailored to their industry.
 In a recent development, Russia has passed a law that will force its citizens' personal data to be stored locally.
-The new [law](http://www.theregister.co.uk/2014/07/07/russian_law_will_force_citizens_personal_data_to_be_stored_data_locally/) specifies: “when collecting personal data, including information and telecommunications network, the Internet, the operator must ensure that record, systemization, accumulation, storage, updated, modified, removing the personal data of citizens of the Russian Federation, in databases, of information located in the territory of the Russian Federation.”
+The new [law](http://www.theregister.co.uk/2014/07/07/russian_law_will_force_citizens_personal_data_to_be_stored_data_locally/) specifies: "when collecting personal data, including information and telecommunications network, the Internet, the operator must ensure that record, systemization, accumulation, storage, updated, modified, removing the personal data of citizens of the Russian Federation, in databases, of information located in the territory of the Russian Federation."
 The new law will be in effect as of September 1, 2016.
 Because of this, businesses throughout the area are working towards creating SaaS applications which will work best for their purposes, and in time for the new law to go into effect.
 SaaS has now become an extremely important solution in many organizations, and this is even truer now for the Russian Federation.

 ### Why develop a custom SaaS accounting application?

 The SaaS accounting applications are definitely at an advantage over on premises applications.
 Although there is a great variety of ready solutions in the digital market of today, it is also possible that none of the applications covers all of the business needs to the fullest.
 If this is a dilemma that you find yourself facing, you might want to consider developing a custom SaaS accounting application.

 Before deciding whether or not it is in your best interest to customize a SaaS accounting application, it is important to first think about your business and any particular needs.
-The most important [components](http://www.issart.com/blog/outsourcing-software-development-choosing-right-provider/) of the development process include the following:
+The most important [components](https://www.issart.com/blog/outsourcing-software-development-choosing-right-provider/) of the development process include the following:

 - Analytics or Specification
 - Design